Relepega/pvm/README.md

 ### `install` (or the alias `i`)

 Installs the requested version.
-If you typed the wrong version nothing will happen.
+If you type the wrong version nothing will happen.

-`$ pvm install latest` Installs the latest stable python version (now is 3.11.3).
+`$ pvm install latest` Installs the latest stable python version (currently it is 3.11.3).

 `$ pvm install 3.11.0` Installs python 3.11.0.

 ### `uninstall` (or the alias `u`)

 Uninstalls the specified version.
-If you typed the wrong version nothing will happen.
+If you type the wrong version nothing will happen.

 `$ pvm uninstall all` Uninstalls ALL the installed python versions.
 Be careful with this one...